 - Leftovers from other animals

 The garden or even a pasture is full of duck feed.
-However, whether the amount is sufficient depends on how large the area is and how many animals are kept.
+Whether the amount is sufficient, however, depends on how large the area is and how many animals are kept.
 In addition, of course, the time of year also plays a role.
 Naturally, there is less to eat in winter than in summer.
 Against this background, there is a regular discussion among duck keepers about whether ducks need to be fed at all in the summer months if they are kept free-range.
-At least, in theory, they would be able to provide themselves with food altogether.
+At least in theory, they would be able to provide themselves with food completely.
 However, it always depends on the specific circumstances on site.

 Amount of feed

-Free-range farming should be the preferred form of husbandry for every breed of poultry whenever possible.
+Free-range husbandry should be the preferred form of husbandry for every breed of poultry whenever possible.
 They should only spend the night in a well-secured stable to protect the animals from predators such as marten or fox.
-If free-range farming is not feasible for whatever reasons, feed must be given in the barn.
+If free-range farming is not possible for whatever reasons, feed must be given in the barn.
 And even if the duck feed is not enough in the garden or on the pasture, there is no avoiding additional feeding.
-There are two alternatives: Either you provide a ready-made meal or a feed mixture throughout, or you create a menu made up of ready-made feed and leftover food from the household.
-The latter offers more variety for the animals and is usually preferred by them.
+There are basically two alternatives: Either you feed ready-made feed or a feed mixture throughout, or you create a menu that is made up of ready-made feed and leftover food from the household.
+The latter clearly offers more variety for the animals and is usually preferred by them.

 In the vast majority of cases, duck feed is readily available in specialist shops.
-These are fed mixes, the content of which is tailored to the unique needs of the animals.
+These are basically feed mixes, the content of which is tailored to the special needs of the animals.
 Mostly they are made up of the following ingredients:

 - ground mussel shells